robertvanoverbeek/AirflowTutorial/README.md

 I wrote this tutorial as a Data Scientist and I believe many people would say Airflow is a tool for Data Engineers to implement ETL processes.
 Though, for a number of reasons I believe that being able to perform some Data Engineering tasks as a Data Scientist is a valuable asset:

 * With the rise of Cloud providers like AWS, GCP and Azure, which offer a suite of offerings (storage, streaming, Apps, Web, ML), the traditional Data Science pyramid as shown below becomes increasingly vertically integrated.
 These movements make it easier and faster to create end-to-end solutions in the cloud, even for a small team or as a single person (e.g. https://aws.amazon.com/blogs/machine-learning/build-end-to-end-machine-learning-workflows-with-amazon-sagemaker-and-apache-airflow/).
 Artificial intelligence, Internet of things and analytics are the upsell technologies for cloud vendors;
-* If you, as a Data Scientist or an Engineer, are able to rapidly prototype a working Proof-Of-Concept, it then becomes easier to convince others within the company about the value that can be created.
-Even in case the company does have both Data Scientists and Data Engineers, either of the two might not be available at that time due to other priorities.
-This makes it a valuable asset to be able to do both;
+* Quite often companies do not have dedicated DS an DE teams, as most companies do not handle terabytes of data on a daily basis and/or streaming data (Big data).
+Even if they have both, either of the two might not be available at that time due to other priorities.
+This makes it a valuable asset to be able to do work on both.
+Besides, if you, as a Data Scientist or an Engineer, are able to rapidly prototype a working Proof-Of-Concept (most likely involving both DE and DS work), it then becomes easier to convince others within the company about the value that can be created.
-* Many companies do not have the funds to hire teams of Data Scientists and Data Engineers.
-In fact most companies do not handle terabytes of data on a daily basis and/or streaming data (Big data), so data processing is often at a much smaller scale or slower.

 <img src="https://github.com/robertvanoverbeek/AirflowTutorial/blob/master/images/DSpyramid.PNG" width="300" height="200">
 <sup>source: sensecorp.com</sup>
 <br/>

 #### 2. Advantages of working with Airflow
-Working with Airflow provides you with a number of advantages as opposed to for instance working with more traditional cron jobs:
+Working with Airflow provides you with a number of advantages as opposed to working with e.g. traditional cron jobs:
 * It has good facilities with respect to error handling, including upstream errors (dependencies);
 * It facilitates backfilling of historical data;
 * Monitoring / logging facilities;